-What We Are Doing: We have taken the steps necessary to address the incident and are committed to fully protecting the information entrusted to us.
-Upon learning of this incident, we took steps to secure our systems and to enhance the security of our network to prevent similar incidents from occurring in the future.
-As an additional safeguard, we have arranged for you to enroll, at no cost to you, in an online credit monitoring and identity protection services for a period of <<12/24>> months.
+What We Are Doing: Upon learning of this incident, we took steps to obtain additional information from NRS regarding the incident and steps taken by NRS in response to this matter.
+NRS has advised that additional cybersecurity measures have been implemented to prevent a similar incident in the future and that they are reviewing their existing security policies.

+As an additional safeguard, we have arranged for you to enroll, at no cost to you, in an online credit monitoring and identity protection services for a period of <<Service Length>> months.

-What You Can Do: In addition to enrolling in the complimentary credit monitoring service detailed within, we recommend that you remain vigilant against incidents of identity theft and fraud by reviewing your credit reports/account statements and explanation of benefits for suspicious activity and to detect errors.
-If you discover any suspicious or unusual activity on your accounts, please promptly contact the financial institution or company.
-We have provided additional information below, which contains more information about steps you can take to help protect yourself against fraud and identity theft.
+What You Can Do: In addition to enrolling in the complimentary credit monitoring service detailed within, we recommend that you remain vigilant against incidents of identity theft and fraud by reviewing your credit reports, account statements and explanation of benefits forms for suspicious activity and to detect errors.
+If you discover any suspicious or unusual activity on your accounts, please promptly contact the financial institution or company with which the account is maintained.
+We have provided additional information in the attached Reference Guide, which contains more information about steps you can take to help protect yourself against fraud and identity theft.